Buton Palace Fortress: Description

 The circular fort with a circumference of 2,740 meters.
 The Buton Palace Fortress received awards from the Indonesian World Records Museum (MURI) and the Guinness Book Record, which was issued in September 2006 as the largest castle in the world with an area of about 23,375 hectares.

 This fort has 12 gates called Lawa and 16 emplacement cannons which they call Baluara.
 Because it is located at the top of a high hill with a fairly steep slope allows this place as the best defense place in its day.
 From the edge of the fort, which still stands firmly, you can enjoy the view of the city of Bau-Bau and back and forth ships in the Strait of Buton clearly from a height, a sight that is quite frightening.
 In addition, in the fort area, various historical relics of the Sultanate of Buton can be found.
 Initially, the fort was only built in the form of a pile of stones arranged around the palace complex with the aim of making a fence between the palace complex and the community as well as a defensive castle.
 During the reign of Sultan Buton IV named La Elangi or Sultan Dayanu Ikhsanuddin, the fort in the form of a pile of stones was made a permanent building.

 Badili (Cannon)

-The Badili is a cannon made of scrap metal measuring 2 to 3 depa (about 180cm).
+The Badili is a cannon made of scrap metal measuring 2 to 3 depa (about 180 cm).
 This cannon is a former weapon of the Sultanate of Buton, a relic of the Portuguese and Dutch, which can be found in almost all fortifications in the city of Bau-Bau.